As seen in:

 What about the hobbies?
 Photography takes attention to detail.
 Ditto saltwater aquariums.

 What details in your life prove that data entry courses through your veins?
-Dig out your hidden gems and use them to adorn your resume.
+Dig out your hidden gems and use them to adorn your resume and describe yourself as the best candidate.

 Want some tips from experts to build the perfect hobbies and interests sections for your accounting or medical data entry resume?
 See our guide: "+20 Best Examples of Hobbies & Interests To Put on a Resume (5 Tips)"